 Several public and private initiatives now encourage the adoption of carbon farming practices.
 But they all share a lack of a recognized methodology to sample and monitor soil carbon content over time.
 These data are critical for verifying practices and building markets for these services.
 To be successful, the collection and analysis of these data need to be simple, secure, cost-effective, and time-efficient.

 Launched in 2020, Pecan Street’s Digital Dirt initiative is exploring new methods to accelerate market development for carbon farming through remote sensing technology, data integration, artificial intelligence and machine learning.
-We’ve teamed with leaders from Texas A&M University, Cornell University, Colorado State University, the Texas Advanced Computing Center (TACC), and the 4p1000 Initiative to address and overcome the biggest data gaps in the soil science field.
+We’ve teamed with leaders from Texas A&M University, Cornell University, Colorado State University, the Texas Advanced Computing Center (TACC), and the 4p1000 Initiative to address the biggest data gaps in the soil science field.

 Launched by France at COP21, 4p1000 is the world’s primary convening body to accelerate soil carbon sequestration on farmlands.
 4p1000 stands for ‘4 parts per thousand’, which represents the Consortium’s ultimate goal to increase carbon sequestered in cropland soils by 4%, or an annual growth rate of 0.4%, globally per year.
 Pecan Street is bringing our unique knowledge of climate impact data to bear in the consortium’s work and on the creation of measurement and verification solutions to accelerate innovation.
 We’re also helping bring in industry leaders to partner with the Consortium’s researchers, ensuring adoption and application of developed solutions as well as coordination between industry and academia.